-Schaffer Law Firm focuses on helping clients with Tennessee liquor laws, due in large part to Rachel Schaffer’s expertise in alcoholic beverage and hospitality law.
+Schaffer Law Firm focuses on helping business owners with their legal needs so they can get back to focusing on their businesses.
 Rachel grew up in upstate New York surrounded by entrepreneurs in her family.
 She’s always had a knack for business concepts and ideas and was able to pursue these passions through her time at Northeastern University and Loyola University College of Law.
 In Spring of 2010, she packed up her Ford Focus, took a chance on Nashville, and ended up falling in love with the city.
 From there, Schaffer Law Firm PLLC was born in 2011 out of Rachel’s one-bedroom apartment and has since grown to the firm it is today.

-With an educational background in entrepreneurship, marketing, music industry, and law, Rachel has channeled her experience into nearly a decade of work at Schaffer Law Firm PLLC, carving out a specific niche in beer and alcohol law.
+With an educational background in entrepreneurship, marketing, music industry, and law, Rachel has channeled her experience into a decade of work at Schaffer Law Firm PLLC.

 Family is one of the foundational pillars of Rachel’s life, having grown up surrounded by a large extended family on both sides.
-Rachel married her husband Tyler Lawson in 2014, and together they have since grown their family to include four dogs, two cats, and their son Declan Joseph Lawson.
+Rachel married her husband Tyler Lawson in 2014, and together they have since grown their family to include four dogs, a cat, and their son Declan Joseph Lawson.